-In its first year of operation, STEM outperformed their peers in matched schools both locally and statewide in all subject areas.
-The data overview below highlights STEM results on the 2012 Tennessee Comprehensive Assessment Program (TCAP) relative to its peers.
+In its second year of operation, STEM outperformed their matched peer schools both locally and statewide in all subject areas.
+In addition, the Tennessee Department of Education designated STEM as "Reward School" for its performance in the 2012-2013 school year.
+Reward schools represent the top five percent of all schools in the state.

+The data overview below highlights STEM's results on the 2013 Tennessee Comprehensive Assessment Program (TCAP) relative to its peers.